 A Woman Who Invests

 You might not say it out loud.
 You might not even be totally sure what it means.
 But you feel the pull: to earn well, to save consistently, to invest intentionally, and to take care of your future self.
-And not in some vague, “someday” kind of way — but with real action, starting now.
+And not in a vague, “someday” kind of way — but with real action, starting now.

 And it’s such a worthy ambition.